SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/NotesReWrite/res/InitialJS210CourseNotes/JS210_CourseNotes.md

     say();  // function scope of 'greet' function
   }
   ```

-  **Note**: Apparently functions and variables behave the exact same up to the scope outside all blocks.

 - **Block Scope**  -  Also referred to as `Local Variable Scope`  -  Yes the same as `Function Scope` above!